veracity/veracity-documentation/sections/dataplatform/analytics/analyticsdevelopment.md

 Datasets uploaded to Veracity Data Workbench is available in Databricks tables.

 First release of this Analytics environment does not synch new tables made in databricks or modified tables back to Data Workbench.
-Data shared from other workspaces are not avialble in Databricks in this release.
+Data shared from other workspaces are not available in Databricks in this release.
 These features are planned released in Q1-2025.

 ### Connect to Asset model
 How to connect to Asset model from Python